anachrocomputer/6502/asm/README.md

 Fix stack smashing when the comment is too long.
 First, make a test case.

+Fix listing of address of start of RMB directive.
+Labels at this location work as they should, but the listing shows the wrong address.
+Code generation is also correct.
+Fixing this would also allow ORG directives to be labelled, with the label taking the value of the Program Counter before the ORG takes effect (if that's any use).

 Fix bogus 'Address out of range' error in pass 1 when adding constants to a forward-reference symbol.

 Add warnings when long operands or comments are truncated.
 Probably needs a generic warning mechanism.